 Sometimes spraying your dog with water when they begin peeing in the house will discourage them from this behavior.
 The water is unpleasant but doesn’t hurt them or browbeat them.
 The shock should stop their urination long enough to get them outside to finish.
 Then, of course, you must praise them for going outdoors.

-Dogs who have been house trained since they were puppies can regress in adulthood.
+Dogs who have been house-trained since they were puppies can regress later in life.
 Sometimes, they have physical issues that need to be addressed by a vet.
 If they get a clean bill of health, you will need to retrain them to go outside.
 Punishing your dog does not work.
 Encouragement and praise are effective.
-You will have to be vigilant, but you can get your dog properly house trained again.
+You will have to be vigilant, but you can get your dog properly house-trained again.